kovidgoyal/calibre/manual/develop.rst

 .. note::
-    The python debugger cannot handle multiple threads, so you have to call set_starace once per thread, each time with a different port number.
+    The python debugger cannot handle multiple threads, so you have to call set_trace once per thread, each time with a different port number.

 Using the debugger in your favorite python IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^